Understanding the cost contributions of direct labor and indirect labor is crucial in budgeting and planning.

 Product and Service Production Costs

 In financial reporting, both labor categories contribute to the cost summary of product production costs.
 For companies that produce and sell goods, this cost summary appears on the income statement as Cost of goods sold (COGS).
 However, firms that sell services, usually call the equivalent service production costs Cost of Services.
-And, firms that sell both goods and services, may call these costs Cost of Sales.
+And, firms that sell both goods and services may call these costs Cost of Sales.

 As a result, direct and indirect labor also impact operating income and net income in the example below.